Rudxain/ideas/forgotten waveforms/README.md

 ## Credits

-Thanks LMMS for the graphics
+Thanks LMMS & ZynAddSubFX for the graphics